xlxs4/sicp-guile/README.md

 — Alan J. Perlis

+> [...]
+I select "The Raven" as most generally known.
+It is my design to render it manifest that no one point in its composition is referable either to accident or intuition — that the work proceeded step by step, to its completion, with the precision and rigid consequence of a mathematical problem. [...]
+Most writers [...] would positively shudder at letting the public take a peep behind the scenes, at the elaborate and vacillating crudities of thought — at the true purposes seized only at the last moment — at the innumerable glimpses of idea that arrived not at the maturity of full view — at the fully-matured fancies discarded in despair as unmanageable — at the cautious selections and rejections — at the painful erasures and interpolations — at the wheels and pinions —  the tackle for scene-shifting — the step-ladders, and demon-traps — the cock's feathers, the red paint and the black patches, which, [...] constitute the properties of the literary histrio. [...]

+— [The Philosophy of Composition](https://pdcrodas.webs.ull.es/fundamentos/PoeThePhilosophyOfComposition.pdf) by Edgar Allan Poe

 > I'd like to welcome you on this course on computer science.
 Actually, that's a terrible way to start.
 Computer science is a terrible name for this business.
 First of all, it's not a science — it might be engineering, or it might be art.
 Or we'll actually see that computer, so called "science", actually has a lot in common with magic.

 > [...]
 And, indeed, on some absolute scale of things we probably know less about the essence of computer science than the ancient Egyptians really knew about geometry.
 Well, what do I mean by "the essence of computer science?"
 What do I mean by "the essence of geometry?"
 See it's certainly true that these Egyptians used surveying instruments, but when we look back on them after a couple of thousand years, we say "gee, what they really were doing the important stuff they were doing, was to begin to formalize notions about space and time."
 To start a way of talking about mathematical truths formally; that led to the axiomatic method, that led to, sort of, all of modern mathematics.
 Figuring out a way to talk precisely about so-called declarative knowledge.
 "What is true?"
 Well similarly, I think in the future, people will look back and say "yes, those primitives in the twentieth century were fiddling around with these gadgets called computers, but really what they were doing is starting to learn how to formalize intuitions about process — how to *do* things"